Tommy Mason: Regular season

+Playoffs

 Records

 Mason ranks ninth in total rushing yards and ninth in rushing touchdowns for the Minnesota Vikings.

 Personal life

-Mason was married to Rita Ridinger in the mid 1960s.
+Mason was married to Rita Ridinger in the mid-1960s.
 He married gymnast Cathy Rigby in 1972.
 They were divorced in 1981.
 Mason married Louise England in 1987, they divorced in 1994.
-He married Karen Kay Mason, in 1999.
+He married Karen Kay Mason in 1999.
 He was a 1976 graduate of the Western State College of Law.
 He died in hospice care at Newport Beach, California on January 22, 2015.